-• The Company uses the comparator group as a reference for its executive compensation program.
+- The Company uses the comparator group as a reference for its executive compensation program.
 The Compensation Committee believes the comparator group is representative of the labor market from which the Company recruits executive talent.
-Factors used to select the comparator group companies include industry segment, revenue, profitability, labor markets, business model, customer markets, institutional ownership, number of employees and market capitalization.
-The Compensation Committee reviews the composition of the comparator group annually.

-• In July 2017, the Compensation Committee approved the comparator group for fiscal 2018.
-The fiscal 2018 comparator group is comprised of 30 companies, including industrial metals, mineral and manufacturing companies.
+Factors used to select the comparator group companies include industry segment, market capitalization, revenue, profitability, labor markets, business model, customer markets, institutional ownership and number of employees. - The Compensation Committee reviews and approves the composition of the comparator group annually.
+For the 2019 fiscal year, the Committee undertook a thorough analysis of the characteristics and composition of its comparator group and the Company's performance and with the input of its compensation consultant, significantly revised the composition of the comparator group.
+For fiscal 2019, nine companies entered into the Company's comparator group and thirteen companies were deleted.
+The effect of this change resulted in a lower average market capitalization represented by the comparator group, which the Committee believes provided more appropriate benchmarks for compensation comparison versus larger capitalization companies, which typically set higher compensation levels.
+For fiscal 2019, the comparator group is comprised of 24 companies, including industrial metals, mineral and manufacturing companies.